 “For Liz,” they muttered.

-After a couple of seconds, they stepped away from each other.
+After a couple seconds, they stepped back from each other.
 Holly sniffed dejectedly, gauging the right amount of time to continue looking sad.

 A thousand one, thousand two, thousand three…

 Good enough.
 “Let’s get back to work.”
 She adopted a brave-in-the-face-of-tragedy smile.
 “It’s what would Lizzy want.”

 There was a chorus of nods.
 Every so often, within a bunch of likeminded psychopaths, a hive mind is formed.
 And right now, the hive mind knew it was time to celebrate.